The Probate Process

 Come to Jackson Law for help from a team with 30 years of combined experience in estate planning and probate law.

-What to Expect During Probate in Orlando
+What to Expect During Probate

 To provide you with a better understanding of the process and to help you prepare for the experience, our Orlando probate attorneys offer this brief overview of how probate works under Florida law.
 At the beginning of the probate process, it is necessary to file the will, along with certain additional documents and a fee, with the clerk of the local circuit court.
 The court then appoints a personal representative to oversee the case and to carry out the terms of the will, when one exists.